sopra-steria-norge/cloud-akademiet-course-files/3_Migrate_to_entity_framework_core.md

 2. Make sure that the `Payer` and `Consumer` classes are added to the `OnModelCreating` method so that these classes can reference the abstract class (entity) `Transaction`.

 ## TODO: 3.
 Inject DbContext
+Double click on TODO 3 in the task list.

 Inject the newly created .NET 8 DbContext to the `Program.cs` file in `WhoOwesWhat.Service.Net8`

 <details>